shmurthy08/RBlockly/design.md

-The design.md file contains what will be in-scope for this initial implementation of RBlock with an explanation of each block and an example pseudocode of what the function will do.
+The design.md file contains what will be in-scope for this initial implementation of RBlockly with an explanation of each block and an example pseudocode of what the function will do.

 ## `Create Variable` Block